tigergraph/ecosys/k8s/docs/04-manage/backup-and-restore/backup-restore-by-kubectl-tg.md

   If destination is s3:
     --s3-bucket :               S3 Bucket name
     --aws-secret :              name of secret for aws, the secret should contain  accessKeyID and secretAccessKey
+    --role-arn:                 the role arn for the backup job to assume, set it to null if you want to remove the role arn
 ```

 ### Specifying Backup Schedule